No Result

 The key to successful combination lies in the formulation and order of application.
 Using a stable form of Vitamin C (like Sodium Ascorbyl Phosphate or Magnesium Ascorbyl Phosphate) and a well-formulated Niacinamide serum at appropriate concentrations (2-10% for Niacinamide, 10-20% for Vitamin C) should not cause adverse reactions.

 For optimal results, consider applying your Vitamin C serum in the morning and your Niacinamide serum in the evening.
-This allows each ingredient to work effectively without potential interaction issues.
+Vitamin c serum vs niacinamide allows each ingredient to work effectively without potential interaction issues.
 Vitamin C’s antioxidant properties are particularly beneficial during the day to combat environmental stressors, while Niacinamide’s soothing and barrier-strengthening effects are excellent for overnight repair.

 Alternatively, if you prefer to use them in the same routine, apply the Vitamin C serum first.
 Allow it to absorb fully (about 60 seconds) before applying the Niacinamide serum.
 This order ensures that the more potent antioxidant has direct contact with the skin before the barrier-supporting ingredient is applied.
 According to a review in the International Journal of Cosmetic Science (2024), the pH levels of the formulations are critical for stability when combining active ingredients.